bem/bem-core/common.docs/reference/reference.en.md

 Each of the expressions in the `expressions` list can be:

-* an operation of variables assignment.
+* an object literal (hash) with the variables values, which will be used in a modified context.
 It's similar to the block `expressions` of the [`local` construction](#local).
-* *new in bem-bl 0.3.* a string or an expression that can be converted into a string.
+* a string or an expression that can be evaluated to a string.
 It means: «use the given string as a mode name».

 For example, the expression `apply('content')` is equivalent to `apply(this._mode = 'content')`.

 When evaluating the expression `apply` the following steps will be done:
  1. Expressions evaluation (assignment) of the block `expressions`.
  2. The call of templates' selection and execution procedures in the context obtained at the step 1.
- 3. Restore the values of variables.
+ 3. Restore the values of the variables.

-The construction `apply(expressions)` is a short form of the expression `local(expressions) { apply() }`.
+The construction `apply(expressions)` is a short form of the expression `local(expressions)(apply())`.

 <a id="applynext"></a>

 ##### applyNext

-*New in bem-bl 0.3.*

 The construction `applyNext` allows us to re-start the process of templates application to the current context directly in the template body.
-The result is obtained in way way as if the template, in which the construction is executed, doesn't exist.
+The result is obtained that way as if the template, in which this construction is executed, doesn't exist.
 The construction returns a value obtained by the templates' application to the current context.

 The syntax: